Scooters In Rome: Your Complete Guide To Electric Rentals

 There is a very wide variety of electric scooters (e-scooters) available for rent in Rome.
 They are scattered all over the city, on the sidewalks, in the parks and in the streets.
 I can only speak to my experiences in the historical center (Centro Storico), but I understand that they are also in the more suburban parts of the city.

 I know these are important additions to the city, and I don’t want to be negative for the sake of being negative, but as a resident, I’m not a big fan of these e-scooters.
 They are basically an obstacle course for those of us who walk down the sidewalk.
-My preference would be something like the bike rentals that have an organized rack from which to rent and return when done.
-This is better aesthetically, but I realize it isn’t practical for the way that e-scooters are used.

 The city of Rome promotes its use by publishing a guide, but I can’t help but notice that in the accompanying picture all the e-scooters, and an e-bike, are nicely lined up on a piazza with plenty of room.
 This hasn’t been my reality.
+As of 2023, there are new rules for electric scooters.

-Where Did Rome Scooters Rental Come From?
+Where Did Scooters In Rome Come From?

 The guide I mentioned above was published in the summer of 2020 and they mention that there are 3000 e-scooters all over the “streets” of Rome.
-At the time there were three operators in the city, Helbiz, Lime and Bird.
+At the time there were three operators in the city, Dott, Lime and Bird.
 All over the streets of Rome appeared an army (what is the collective term, flock, gaggle, murder?) of different types of e-scooters, known in Italian as “monopattino“.

 Presumably, since the timing of the launch of the e-scooters aligns with the pandemic, the explosion of e-scooters in Rome is due to the reluctance to use public transportation, although the timing might be coincidental because e-scooters were growing in the United States prior to March 13, 2020 (i.e. Black Friday).

-How Are Rome Scooter Rentals Done?
+How Are Rome Scooters Done?

 If you want to put your life in your hands (just kidding) and rent an e-scooter, here are the steps.
 I’ve generalized them for any operator since they all basically operate in the same way: